ecmwf/climetlab/docs/contributing/normalize.rst

 convention
     Experimental.
 To be documented.

-aliases={}
+aliases
-    Replace a value by another using a dictionary of aliases.
+    Replace a value with another using a dictionary of aliases.

 multiple
     The keyword argument `multiple` is not available for ``bounding-box``.